Read

 What is my level of acceptance of the presence of failure in my organization and what is done with it?

-Another organization may be very good at being open to vulnerability, but it is not open to innovation and is extremely attached to traditional processes.
+Another organization may be very good at being open to vulnerability, but is not open to innovation and is extremely attached to traditional processes.
 This already brings us to another scenario that needs to be challenged.

 What is the right action plan for my reality?